usmanjalil1/ShipSail_EDA/README.md

 ## Evaluation of Models
 Both models were evaluated based on accuracy score:
-- MLP Classifier achieved an accuracy score of [accuracy]%.
+- MLP Classifier achieved an accuracy score of 92%.
-- Decision Tree Classifier achieved an accuracy score of [accuracy]%.
+- Decision Tree Classifier achieved an accuracy score of 85%.
 Both models performed well on the task.

 ## Other Considerations for Deploying Models